iagents/mono_vo/README.md

-This is a modification of Avi Singh's codes on visual odometry to reflash what I learned earlier about the camera pose estimation.
+This is a modification of Avi Singh's codes on visual odometry to refresh what I learned earlier about the camera pose estimation.
 See the following for Avi's visual odometry posting, http://avisingh599.github.io/vision/monocular-vo/

-###Pipeline
+## Pipeline

-<p>The visual odometry is a technique that estimates the pose of a
+<p>The visual odometry is a (computer vision) technique or algorithm
- rigid body over time by analyzing the images acquired from the camera installed or rigidly mounted on the body.
+ that estimates the pose of a rigid body over time by analyzing the images acquired from the camera installed or rigidly mounted on the body.
 This is roughly based on an assumption that the body is moving relative to other static objects around it [Howard, 2008], [Fraundorfer and Scaramuzza, 2012], [Nister et al., 2006], [Scaramuzza and Fraundorfer, 2011].
 A generic pipeline is as follows:</p>

 <ol>

 <li><b>Feature Extraction</b>: Extract features from input images to
 track over frame.
 For this, <a href="https://www.edwardrosten.com/work/rosten_2006_machine.pdf">FAST</a>
-[Rosten and Drummond, 2006] is used.
+[Rosten and Drummond, 2006] is used in this repo.

 <li><b>Feature Tracking</b>: To estimate the relative motion of a
 camera in consecutive images, one needs to track the extracted